Volentix/volentixwork/README.md

 ### A. Submit & Deposit & Activate

 1. `submitdraft` to create a draft proposal
-2. send 100 EOS from `proposer` account
+2. send 100 VTX from `proposer` account
 3. `activate` proposal, deducts min deposit & can no longer be modified

 ### B. Submit & Cancel